stabix/stabix/doc/experimental_data.rst

 Copy this example file and modify it with your data.
 Be careful to put a space after the comma in a list (e.g. [:math:`x`, :math:`y`, :math:`z`]).

 .. warning::
-    Don't change fieldnames and don't round Euler angles.
+    Don't change field names and don't round Euler angles.
 Euler angles are given in degrees.

 Load your YAML bicrystal configuration file via the menu in the bicrystal GUI.
 You may have to run again the path_management.m |matlab| function, if your YAML bicrystal configuration file is not found by |matlab|.